Academic Programs Catalog

 • Exempted from taking HM 552 and HM 553.

-• From section 2., Critical Care Selectives, OMFS students must complete MED 643 Medicine Critical Care, 6 credits.
+• From the Critical Care Selectives, OMFS students must complete MED 643 Medicine Critical Care, 6 credits.